-Despite the progress on these frontiers, the manner in which finite-size effects and continuum disorder conspire to yield coexisting non-ergodic regimes across the spectrum in realistic systems remains elusive.
-To address this issue, we here investigate a finite 2D continuum Hamiltonian with prototypical disorder of Gaussian potential bumps serving as a proxy for local impurities.
-Our analysis reveals regimes that separate across the energy spectrum: (i) conventional AL eigenstates dominating the low-energy sector, (ii) genuinely ergodic delocalized states following random-matrix-theory statistics in the sense of the Bohigas-Giannoni-Schmit conjecture~\cite{Bohigas_phys.rev.lett_52_1_1984}, while (iii) a set of high-energy scarred states exhibiting intensity patterns that deviate from random-wave predictions of the Berry conjecture~\cite{Berry_j.phys.a_10_2083_1977}.
-Representative eigenstates of these classes are shown in Fig.~\ref{fig:crossover} (upper panel and in Supplemental Material (SM) Fig.~\ref{fig:stateSamples}), illustrating a spectrum of behaviors ranging from AL [Fig.~\ref{fig:crossover}(a)], to ergodic delocalization [Fig.~\ref{fig:crossover}(b)] and varying degrees of scarring [Figs.~\ref{fig:crossover}(c) and (d)].
-These regimes are distinguished through an analysis based on complementary observables, including spatial profiles, inverse participation ratios (IPR), multifractal spectra, and deviations from universal level statistics.
+Despite the progress on the frontiers above, the manner in which finite-size effects and continuum disorder conspire to yield coexisting non-ergodic regimes across the spectrum in realistic systems remains elusive.
+To address this issue, we here investigate a finite continuum Hamiltonian in two dimensions with prototypical disorder caused by a set of Gaussian potential bumps serving as a proxy for local impurities.
+Our analysis reveals regimes that separate across the energy spectrum: (i) conventional AL eigenstates dominating the low-energy sector, (ii) fully ergodic delocalized states following random-matrix-theory statistics in the sense of the Bohigas-Giannoni-Schmit conjecture~\cite{Bohigas_phys.rev.lett_52_1_1984}, while (iii) a set of high-energy scarred states exhibiting intensity patterns that deviate from random-wave predictions of the Berry conjecture~\cite{Berry_j.phys.a_10_2083_1977}.
+Representative eigenstates are shown in Fig.~\ref{fig:crossover}(c) and in the supplemental material (SM)~\cite{SupplementalMaterial} Fig.~\ref{fig:stateSamples}, illustrating behavior ranging from Anderson localization [Fig.~\ref{fig:crossover}(c-i)] to ergodic delocalization [Fig.~\ref{fig:crossover}(c-ii)] and various degrees of scarring [Figs.~\ref{fig:crossover}(c-iii),(c-iv)].
+These regimes are distinguished employing complementary observables, including spatial profiles, inverse participation ratios (IPR), multifractal spectra, and deviations from universal level statistics.